Lee Hollaar <firstname.lastname@example.org>

 I've also used the sACN receiver in the code for a simple DMX gateway.
 It requires only the ESP8266 processor and a single integrated circuit (some thing with two NAND gates, like a 74HC00) used as a differential driver and to generate the DMX protocol's break signal.
 Here's a drawing of how to hook it up, and a picture of my prototype.

 At present, I'm playing around with wired DMX using the Atmel AVR microcontollers that are used for the original Arduino boards.
-In particular, I have both a DMX receiver and a DMX transmitter, and am thinking about combining them to give a low-cost DMX tester.
+In particular, I have both a DMX receiver and a DMX transmitter, and am about to combining them as the starting point for a low-cost DMX tester.

 When I have all those things done, I'll put together a new version of the DMX receiver routines that work with sACN and ArtNet, connected using WiFi, Ethernet, or wired DMX-512.
 Your program will work with all those DMX sources, depending only on the particular receiver you include in your sketch subdirectory.